• Skip to primary navigation

 • Fourth, using your hands, mix all the ingredients together in the bowl.

-• Next, portion, shape and chill the chickpea patties.
+• Next, portion, shape and chill the chickpea patties on a baking sheet.

 • Last, cook the patties in a skillet or on the grill.